Amy Klobuchar: Personal life and family

 In 1993, Klobuchar married John Bessler, a private practice attorney and a professor at the University of Baltimore School of Law.
 They have a daughter who graduated from Yale University and worked as a legislative director for New York councilman Keith Powers.

 Klobuchar is a member of the United Church of Christ and is a cousin of musician Zola Jesus.

 In September 2021, Klobuchar revealed that she had been diagnosed with Stage 1A breast cancer in February 2021, that she had undergone a successful lumpectomy, and that in May she had completed a course of radiation treatment.
 In August, her doctors determined that the treatments had all been successful and she was cancer-free.
-In July 2024, Klobuchar announced that she was still cancer-free after she underwent a small surgery and brief radiation treatment.
+In July 2024, Klobuchar announced that she was still cancer-free after undergoing minor surgery and brief radiation treatment.

 Klobuchar's grandparents were immigrants from Slovenia's White Carniola region.
 Her paternal grandfather was a miner on Minnesota's Iron Range.
 Her maternal grandparents emigrated from Switzerland to the United States.